ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_roundcube/guide.en-ie.md

 > [!warning]
 >
 > If the signature is in HTML format, it will be necessary to switch to HTML mode for writing an email.
-You can enable this option by default for each email editing session, in the `Settings`{.action} section of the RoundCube interface.
+You can enable this option by default for each email editing session, in the `Settings`{.action} section of the Roundcube interface.
 >
 > Click `Preferences`{.action} in the left-hand column, then click `Composing Messages`{.action}.
 At **Compose HTML messages**, select `Always`.
 >